haimbilia/BuyHub/readme.txt

-    => 056340 - label generation option is coming on order when order is marked as completed => 056344 - on moving item to wish list from cart getting 404 => 056509 - Unable to change phone number if SMS plugin on
+    => 056340 - label generation option is coming on order when order is marked as completed => 056344 - on moving item to wish list from cart getting 404 => 056509 - Unable to change phone number if SMS plugin on => 056427 - after registration through phone number and configuring details post login page is flooded with errors

 New Features:
     => Admin shipped products listing page